Bogturtle's Garden- June 11-20. 2026

 IIn the pot holding the dwarf Japanese Maple 'fjelheim' is a small clump of the most amazingly tiny perennial.
 Originally from Japan.
 Lysmachia minutissima, I think.
 A larger clump is thriving at the edge of the little pool.

-Out by the mailboxes, a pair of female Wild Turkeys were strolling.
-Not especially shy.
+Out by the mailboxes, a pair of Wild Turkeys were strolling.
+I see the beard on the male Not especially shy.
 This may be the same two occasionally by the little pool in the back of the house.

 Comments